 SOFTS-Arabica coffee prices slip as dollar strengthens

-LONDON, Sept 1 (Reuters) - Arabica coffee futures on ICE fell on Thursday weighed by a stronger dollar although concerns about dry weather in top grower Brazil continued to underpin prices.
+NEW YORK/LONDON, Sept 1 (Reuters) - Arabica coffee futures on ICE ended lower on Thursday, weighed down by a stronger dollar, although concerns about dry weather in top grower Brazil limited losses.

 COFFEE